MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 ms.author: mwthomas
 manager: jmartens
 ---
-# What is IntelliCode for Visual Studio?
+# AI-assisted code development in Visual Studio (IntelliCode)

 Visual Studio IntelliCode enhances software development using artificial intelligence, for instance by delivering [context-aware code completions](#context-aware-code-completions).
 IntelliCode is available through the main Visual Studio installer.
 This feature predicts the most likely correct method or property for the developer to use instead of just an alphabetical list.
 It uses the developer's current code context and patterns to provide this dynamic list.